bambiroe/grimoire-ts/README.md

 # ✦ Grimoire.ts ✦

-A digital grimoire for plants, spells, and quiet study — built with TypeScript.
+A digital grimoire for plant and spell study, written in TypeScript.

 ![ScreenshotImage](assets/SiteScreen.png)